huangjinzhuo/keep_it_beating/README.md

 ## Challenge

 * One-click deployment to deploy servers in various requirement.
-* Auto remedy when special security group is changed.
+* Auto remediation when special security group is changed.

 ## DevOps